Disease/Disorder

 Patient & family education

-Patients and family should be educated early about the sequelae of the upper motor neuron syndrome.
+Patients and family / caregivers should be educated early about the sequelae of the upper motor neuron syndrome.
 When spasticity treatments are offered, education about potential side effects is necessary, including the potential for reduced muscle strength or function (e.g., transfers).
 Certain therapies require significant patient and caregiver commitment and treatment adherence, such as ITB.

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills